milnepe/RadioGlobe/README.md

 defaults.pcm.card 2
 defaults.pcm.device 2
 ```
 Once the default card is set you should hear 'pink noise' by running `speaker-test` which will output to the default card.
-Use Ctl-C to exit
+Use Ctrl-C to exit

 5. Set debugging on in `radio_config.py` and follow the journal - note there are pulse errors which can be ignored:
 ```